Tom Clancy's Splinter Cell (video game): Gameplay

+Sam Fisher is rappelling to access the computer during his mission on Georgia.

 The primary focus and hallmark of Splinter Cells gameplay is stealth, with strong emphasis on light and darkness.
 The player is encouraged to move through the shadows for concealment whenever possible.
 The game displays a "light meter" that reflects how visible the player character is to enemies, and night vision and thermal vision goggles to help the player navigate in darkness or smoke/fog, respectively.
-The light meter functions even when it is difficult to gauge how much light is in the environment (for example, if night vision or infrared vision is being used), and it is possible to destroy lights, thus reducing the chances of exposure significantly.
-Certain cameras can also be shot out and destroyed, although armoured security cameras are bulletproof.
+The light meter functions even when it is difficult to gauge how much light is in the environment (for example, if night vision or infrared vision goggles are being used), and it is possible to destroy lights, thus reducing the chances of exposure significantly.
+Certain cameras can also be shot out and destroyed, although armored security cameras are bulletproof.

 Splinter Cell strongly encourages the use of stealth over brute force.
-Although Sam Fisher is sometimes armed, he carries limited ammunition and is rarely provided with access to additional bullets.
-The player begins most missions with a limited supply of less-than-lethal weapons in addition to Fisher's firearms, a suppressed FN Five-Seven pistol that is provided for most mission, as well as a similarly silenced FN F2000 assault rifle which is only available for a number of missions, which includes a telescopic sight and a launcher for some of the less-lethal devices such as ring airfoil projectiles, "sticky shockers" and CS gas grenades.
+Although Sam Fisher is sometimes armed, he carries limited ammunition and is not frequently provided with access to additional bullets.
+The player begins most missions with a limited supply of less-than-lethal weapons in addition to Fisher's firearms, a suppressed FN Five-Seven pistol that is provided for some mission, as well as a similarly silenced FN F2000 assault rifle which is only available for a number of missions, which includes a telescopic sight and a launcher for some of the less-lethal devices such as ring airfoil projectiles, "sticky shockers" and CS gas grenades.
 The weapon can even fire a camera that sticks onto surfaces, allowing Fisher to covertly perform surveillance from a safe area.

 Flexibility of movement is a focus point of Splinter Cell.
 Fisher can sneak up on enemies from behind to grab them; allowing interrogation, quiet incapacitation, or use as a human shield.
 Acrobatic and physically adept, Fisher has a variety of maneuvers including the ability to mantle onto and climb along ledges, hang from pipes and perform a "split jump" in narrow spaces to mantle up a steep wall.